Skip to main content

 What is a Vector Embedding?

-When you upload a 50-page SOC 2 Type II report, an AI application does not store it as a PDF.
+When you upload a 50-page SOC 2-aligned report, an AI application does not store it as a PDF.
 It chunks the document into smaller semantic pieces (paragraphs or sections) and passes them through an embedding model.
-The model converts the text into a massive array of numbers (a vector) that mathematically represents the "meaning" of the text.
+The model converts the text into a significant array of numbers (a vector) that mathematically represents the "meaning" of the text.

 These vectors are stored in a specialized database (like Pinecone, Milvus, or pgvector).
 When a Sales Engineer asks a question ("How do we handle data localization in Europe?"), the query is also converted into a vector.
 The database mathematically searches for the closest matching vectors in the database and returns them to the LLM to draft the answer.